Charities share £13,500 raised by Hoggin' the Bridge

 CHARITIES both local and national have shared more than £13,500 raised during last year’s Hoggin’ the Bridge.

-The popular fundraiser in October saw crowds of spectators flood the streets to watch thousands of colourfully-attired bikers cross over the Severn Bridge and ride through Monmouthshire.
+The popular fundraiser in October of last year saw crowds of spectators flood the streets to watch thousands of colourfully-attired bikers cross over the Severn Bridge and ride through Monmouthshire.

+It was the first time the event was held at Caldicot Castle, with the Hoggin’ the Bridge rally having previously been held at other locations in Chepstow.

-At a special presentation ceremony at Caldicot Choir Hall on Sunday, a total of 24 charities received shares from the fundraising total - 20 of the charities are based in the Severnside area.
+At a special presentation at Caldicot Choir Hall on Sunday, a total of 24 charities received cheques from the fundraising total.

-“It’s very admirable the way the bikers take part and the raise the money for so many charities,” she said.

-“It just shows how this money can do the help those who are suffering, and their families.!
+Meningitis UK was represented by Brogan Williams, who battled and overcame meningitis 11 years ago while a pupil of Archbishop Rowan Williams school in Portskewett.

+“It’s a superb thing to raise so much money for this charity that has touched me personally,” he said.

-Bill Hulse, one of the founder members of the National Association for Bikers with a Disability (NABD), said: “We are very grateful for the money raised because it enables us to do what we do, which is proving that just because you have a disability, it doesn’t mean you’re disabled.”
+After receiving his cheque Bill Hulse, a founder member of the National Association for Bikers with a Disability (NABD), said: “We are very grateful as this money enables us to do what we do, which is proving that just because you have a disability, it doesn’t mean you’re disabled.”

+The ceremony was also attended by Monmouthshire County Council’s chairwoman, Cllr Maureen Powell, who praised the “admirable” fundraising bikers.

+Aaron reeks, organiser of last year’s event, added: “It’s always good to get so many different charities involved.
+We’re hoping to raise at least £20,000 this year.”

 Comments